tpidutti/CreateMyTeam/README.md

   ### Tests

+  Test with jest for employee, engineer, intern and manager; determining that each object has the required traits.

   ## Questions
   Please contact me, Theresa, with any questions you might have about this project.
 You can reach me at bountravel@hotmail.com or view more of my work at GitHub, [tpidutti](https://github.com/tpidutti).